awalter-lh/awalter-lh/README.md

 <br>

-- 👨‍💻 I’m currently learning embedded programming on arduino
+- 👨‍💻 I’m currently learning embedded programming on arduino and Artificial Intelligence

 - 📫 How to reach me **andrea.walter03@gmail.com**